twhipple/twhipple.github.io/_posts/2020-07-16-Non_Technical_Pres.md

 ---
 layout: post
-title:      "Ski Resort Full Analysis"
+title:      "Executive Summary"
 date:       2020-07-17
-permalink:  final_notebook
+permalink:  executive_summary
 ---

 # Introduction
-For my data science capstone project, I was able to get four years of skier data from my local ski resort.
-Not only do I enjoy skiing, but thought I might be able to help out this small resort by providing some useful data analysis.
-Many of the big ski resort conglomerates have data science teams who examine a wide variety of customer data ranging from the most the popular ski lifts that people ride on a given day to the most sought after types of food ordered at the high mountain lodge.
-Nevertheless, with the data that was shared with me, I was able to create some fun visuals, explore different aspects of the data, and gain insight about the different customers visiting the resort.
+Thank you to Magic Mountain Resort for providing me with the four years of skier data from my local resort.
+Hopefully the information in this summary is useful and can be applied in a meaningful manner.
+After much research and review of the data that was shared with me, I was able to use a data science algorithm to help me cluster skiers based on similar characteristics.
+I put the skiers into five categories: The Money-Makers, The Family Group, The Planners, The Travelers, and the largest group, The One-Time Visitors.The specific details for each group can be found in Conclustions below.

 # Contents
 * Modeling